 It is a very robust plant, hardy to -20°C, and has no known parasites or diseases.

-This shrub should not be trimmed although the extremities of the branches can be cut back a little after flowering to encourage branching and a more compact form.
+According to some sources this shrub should not be trimmed although the extremities of the branches can be cut back a little after flowering to encourage branching and a more compact form.
 It grows very deep roots and will not take well to being replanted.

 Leave a Reply